Honeymoon and… Divorce?

 This is how Rosalie looked when I first saw her.

-Rosalie wanted to buy sail boat and I wanted a power boat so I knew I would have to learn to sail.
-Within the month and after admitting that we liked each other she had whisked me off, first to Long beach for a weekend and then to Mazatlan for a week.
+Rosalie wanted to buy a sail boat, and I wanted a power boat so I knew I would have to learn to sail.
+Within the month, and after admitting that we liked each other, she whisked me off, first to Long Beach for a weekend and then to Mazatlan for a week.

 Rosalie proposed to me on Valentine’s Day 1996 and after huge pressure, I finally agreed as I was on anti-depressant meds at the time and didn’t know what I was doing.
 We agreed on the day as 11th July 1998 and so my fate was sealed.